Atharv-3105/Semantic-Duel/README.md

-# Graph-Duel
+# Semantic-Duel
 **Real-time Multiplayer Semantic Word-Battle Backend**

-Graph-Duel is a production-grade, real-time multiplayer backend where two players compete by submitting words that are semantically related to a target word.
+Semantic-Duel is a real-time multiplayer backend where two players compete by submitting words that are semantically related to a target word.
 The server scores submissions using a lightweight ML service and enforces all game rules authoritatively.
 ---